 Instructions

-- Turn your Instant Pot to saute and add your olive oil, garlic, and onions.
+- Turn your pot to saute and add your olive oil, garlic, and onions.
 Cook down until onions are softened slightly.

 - Add cubed chicken and cook for about 3 minutes, just slightly, with your onions.
-Turn your Instant Pot off/cancel so it can cool off before turning back on.
+Turn your pot off/cancel so it can cool off before turning back on.

 - Add your salsa verde, broth, chilies, white beans, corn and a pinch of salt.

-- Put lid on and close steam valve.
-When done do a quick release and carefully lift lid.
+- When done do a quick release and carefully lift lid.

 - Add a small ladle full of chili liquid to a small bowl with cornstarch in it and stir, add back into pot. (if you want a bit thicker)